Memorable Manitobans: Theodore Arthur Burrows (1857-1929)

 He operated the Theodore Burrows Lumber Company; he was also President of the Phoenix Lumber Company operating in Alberta, president of the Northern Lumber Company operating retail yards in Manitoba and Saskatchewan, president of the Ontario, Manitoba and Western Land Company, and Director of the British Crown Mortgage Company.
 Between 1897 and 1904, he was Land Commissioner for Canadian National Railways, being instrumental in having the railway line built through the Dauphin district.

-Burrows married Georgie Kathleen Creasor (1872-1953), daughter of D. A. Creasor of Owen Sound, Ontario, with whom he had two children: Kathleen Burrows (wife of Jack Sheridan Lightcap) and Theodore Arthur Burrows.
+Burrows married Georgie Kathleen Creasor (1872-1953, daughter of D. A. Creasor of Owen Sound, Ontario) with whom he had two children: Elizabeth Kathleen Burrows (1906-1987, wife of Jack Sheridan Lightcap) and Theodore Arthur Burrows.
 In 1900, he and his family moved to Winnipeg, eventually settling at 246 Roslyn Road.
 He was on the board of Wesley College, and he served as First Worshipful Master of Vermillion Lodge, AF and AM, Dauphin.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.